Shimin233/Python100days/Day12/Lambda expression and recursion.md

   - `map(function, *iterables)`
 - Recursion
   - needs both repetition and a point of halting; set an upper limit to recursions
-  - factorial function, with or without recursion
+  - factorial function, with or without recursion (iteration VS recursion)
+  - Fibonacci sequence